-Birthday of the U.S. Forest Service – February 1
+Birthday of the U.S. Forest Service – February 1, 1905

-The mission of the Forest Service is to sustain the health, diversity and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations.
-The United States currently has 155 national forests, 20 national grasslands, and 222 research and experimental forests, as well as other special areas covering more than 192 million acres.
-It has evolved into an agency that manages the national forests for a wide range of uses including; recreation, timber, wilderness, minerals, water, grazing, fish, and wildlife.
+The mission of the Forest Service is to sustain the health, diversity, and productivity of the nation’s forests and grasslands to meet the needs of present and future generations.
+The United States currently has 155 national forests, 20 national grasslands, and 222 research and experimental forests, as well as other special areas, covering more than 192 million acres.
+It has evolved into an agency that manages the national forests for a wide range of uses including recreation, timber, wilderness, minerals, water, grazing, fish, and wildlife.

 1891 – Shoshone National Forest is set aside as part of the Yellowstone Timberland Reserve, making it the first forest reserve (national forest) in the United States.

-1905 – Under the direction Chief Gifford Pinchot, the USFS and the national forests grew spectacularly from 60 reserve forest units covering 56 million acres in 1905, to 150 national forests covering 172 million acres in 1910.
-Pinchot famously summed up the mission of the Forest Service- "to provide the greatest amount of good for the greatest amount of people in the long run."
+1905 – Under the direction of Chief Gifford Pinchot, the USFS and the national forests grew spectacularly from 60 reserve forest units covering 56 million acres in 1905, to 150 national forests covering 172 million acres in 1910.
+Pinchot famously summed up the mission of the Forest Service: "to provide the greatest amount of good for the greatest amount of people in the long run."

-1910 –The USFS faced a devastating series of forest fires in Idaho, Montana, and Washington referred to as the “Big Blowup” which lead to new USFS fire prevention and suppression policies and the development of new ways to forecast fire behavior, inform citizens about fire prevention, extinguish the flames and provide federal aid to state and private landowners for fire protection.
+1910 –The USFS faced a devastating series of forest fires in Idaho, Montana, and Washington referred to as the Big Blowup.
+This led to new USFS fire prevention and suppression policies and the development of new ways to forecast fire behavior, inform citizens about fire prevention, extinguish the flames, and provide federal aid to state and private landowners for fire protection.

 1924 – A unique beauty of the Gila National Forest is its wilderness.
 The Gila Wilderness was established as the first designated wilderness in the country.

-1946 – the Civilian Conservation Corps fire suppression crew stationed at the Del Rosa work center at the San Bernardino National Forest, is renamed the Del Rosa Hot Shots and is administered by The Forest as the first “Hot Shot” crew.
+1946 – The Civilian Conservation Corps (CCC) fire suppression crew stationed at the Del Rosa work center at the San Bernardino National Forest is renamed the Del Rosa Hot Shots and is administered by the Forest as the first Hot Shot crew.

 1981 – Deanne Shulman joined the McCall jumpers, becoming the first female smokejumper.

 The USFS maintains a historical reference collection at the Forest History Society, in Durham, North Carolina.
 This collection features historical materials amassed since the early twentieth century by U.S. Forest Service employees.
-Materials are continuing to be added from a variety of sources.
+Materials continue to be added from a variety of sources.
 The Forest History Society has produced an online searchable database of the collection.

-Incident Response Pocket Guide (IRPG), PMS 461
+- NWCG Incident Response Pocket Guide (IRPG), PMS 461

-NWCG Standards for Helicopter Operations, PMS 510
+- NWCG Standards for Helicopter Operations, PMS 510

-RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)
+- RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 - Wildland Fire Lessons Learned Center

-Have an idea?
-Have feedback?
-Share it.
+Have an idea or feedback?